manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 #### `render()`

 Once a component has been created and its state has been derived, React calls the `render()` method which describes our user interface and the child components to render.
-The above example only contains one child component - the `ChildComponent`.
+The above example only contains one child component: the `ChildComponent`.

 We now rinse and repeat.
 The `constructor()`, `getDerivedStateFromProps()` and then the `render()` method of our child component is called just the same as was the case in the `ParentComponent`.
 The Child component in our example does not have any other children implying that no other elements are rendered.
 If it did, their lifecycle methods would also be run until React would find a component which does not return any other React components anymore.
 It would simply contain DOM elements like `div`, `p`, `section` and `span` etc \(and of course any combination of these\), `null` or an array which in turn would not contain any other components.